Facelift

 This procedure may be recommended for patients with moderate signs of ageing or for those that have a very specific area of the face they wish to address.
 Small incisions along the hairline and along the front of the natural ear folds are used to access excess tissue and tighten underlying muscles.
 Skin is pulled smoothly over the treated area and sutured closed.
 This procedure can be performed under local or general anaesthesia and requires a recovery period of around one to two weeks.

-The advantages of this particular technique are the ability to use local anaesthesia in some cases and a faster, more comfortable recovery process.
+The advantages of this particular technique are the ability to use local anaesthesia in some cases and reduced downtime and discomfort.
 In addition, the incisions used for the surgery are typically smaller, which means less scarring afterward.
-However, the technique does not provide as much correction and may not offer satisfying results for individuals with severe ageing symptoms.
+However, the technique does not provide as much correction and may not offer satisfying results for individuals with severe ageing features.

 A full or traditional facelift is the preferred choice for patients with more significant signs of ageing or multiple areas of the face they would like to address in a single surgery.
 Incisions are made along the hairline and around the ears on either side of the head.
-Dr Thomas will take care to ensure any visible scarring after surgery will be minimal.
+Dr Thomas will take care to minimise visible scarring as much as possible.

-A full facelift offers the most noticeable change in an anti-ageing surgery of the face.
-The procedure can shave off as many as 10 years or more from your appearance and the results will last up to a decade.
+A full facelift offers the most noticeable change and longest lasting results in an anti-ageing surgery of the face.
 However, the surgery involves a greater investment of recovery time, so it is not appropriate for patients who cannot take an extended period of time off to recuperate.